10. No Time to Die (2021)

 8. The Man with the Golden Gun (1974)

 Amazingly, and embarrassingly, they were still trying to shoot Moore’s fight scenes like they shot Connery’s fight scenes in his second appearance.
 No wonder more slapstick and quips were incorporated after this point.
 Christopher Lee is the perfect preening villain Scaramanga, a gleefully immoral killer who thinks he’s better than Bond and might just be right.
-Britt Ekland also makes her mark, making the best of the outdated role of Mary Goodnight and calling Bond out on his behavior despite spending most of the film in swimwear.
+Britt Ekland also makes her mark, making the best of the outdated role of Mary Goodnight and calling Bond out on his behaviour despite spending most of the film in swimwear.
 The film features one of the franchise’s most impressive car stunts, the infamous “corkscrew” jump over a river (almost spoiled by bizarre slide-whistle sound effect).

 Licence to Thrill: The mock-chivalrous duel between Bond and Scaramanga in a literal funhouse at the film’s climax.